timmyg/nextjs-hasura-magiclink/README.md

 The demo app being built is poopasaurus - a way to log a baby's poops, pees, feedings, naps, etc.

+To see the full poopasaurus app, go to [https://github.com/timmyg/poopasaurus](https://github.com/timmyg/poopasaurus)

 ## Getting Started

 First, run the development server: